CarXTechnologies/dro-map-uploader/README.md

 Next, you need to configure the config. <br>
 To do this, you need:<br>

-- specify the name of the working scene.
+- Specify the name of the working scene.

 - Enter the name of the card to be displayed in the workshop.